-Table 4-10.
+Table 4-11.
 System data settings.

-Field Selection Description Device Text Enter the device name of the matrix (default: SWITCH 01) Name Text Enter the name of the configuration that is used to save the current settings (default: Standard) Info Text Additional text field to describe the configuration (default: Factory settings) Slave Activated If the matrix is defined as a slave in the OSD, the user will lose control automatically.
-Use the keyboard command <shift><shift><o>to recover control.
-The OSD will open again in the matrix defined as slave.</o></shift></shift> Deactivated Function not active (default) Auto Save Activated Save the current configuration of the matrix in the flash memory periodically.
-Deactivated Function not active (default) Enable COM Activated Send all performed switching commands in the matrix as an echo via serial interface. echo NOTE: Enable this function when using media control via the serial interface.
-Deactivated Function not active (default) Enable LAN echo Activated Send all performed switching commands in the matrix as an echo via LAN connection.
-NOTE: Enable this function when using media control via the serial interface.
-Deactivated Function not active (default) Synchronize Activated Synchronize the slave matrix according to the switch status of the master matrix.
-Deactivated Function not active (default) Master IP address Numerical value Set the network address of the master matrix (default value: 000.000.000.000)
+Field Selection Description Device Text Enter the device name of the matrix (default: SWITCH 01) Name Text Enter the name of the configuration that is used to save the current settings (default: Standard) Info Text Additional text field to describe the configuration (default: Factory settings) Sub matrix Activated If the matrix is defined as a slave in the OSD, the user will lose control automatically.
+Use the keyboard command <shift><shift>&lt;0&gt;to recover control.
+The OSD will open again in the matrix defined as slave.</shift></shift> Deactivated Function not active (default) Auto Save Activated Save the current configuration of the matrix in the flash memory periodically.
+Deactivated Function not active (default) Activated Send all performed switching commands in the matrix as an echo via serial interface.
+Enable COM echo Activated NOTE: Enable this function when using media control via the serial interface.
+Deactivated Function not active (default) Activated Send all performed switching commands in the matrix as an echo via LAN connection.
+Enable LAN echo Activated NOTE: Enable this function when using media control via the serial interface.
+Deactivated Function not active (default) Slave matrix Activated Synchronize the slave matrix according to the switch status of the master matrix.
+Deactivated Function not active (default) Master IP address Numerical value Set the network address of the master matrix (default value: 000.000.000.000) Hor.
+Mouse Speed 1/x 1-9 Adjust the horizontal mouse speed, 1= slow, 9 = fast (default value: 5) Ver.
+Mouse Speed 1/x 1-9 Adjust the vertical mouse speed, 1= slow, 9 = fast (default value: 5)